Key features of the new legislation

 The arrangements for converting or upgrading an existing agreement to an equivalent agreement under the Biodiversity Conservation Act 2016 will be set out in the Regulation, which will be subject to further public consultation.
 Any conversion will be at the request of the landholder.

-Biodiversity Conservation Trust Board - recruitment
+Biodiversity Conservation Trust Board - establishment

 a) increasing public knowledge, understanding and appreciation of the importance of biodiversity by private landholders and other community members